 The Licensors may terminate the License Agreement upon ESSA's insolvency, or the License Agreement may be terminated by either party for certain material breaches by the other party.
 ESSA has already spent more than C\$5,000,000 in connection with the commercialization of products relating directly to the Licensed IP, as required under the License Agreement.
 ESSA is required to allocate reasonable time to the development and commercialization of the Licensed IP and to use reasonable efforts to promote, market and sell products covered by the Licensed IP.
 The terms of the License Agreement required ESSA to issue to the Licensors, 1,000,034 pre-Consolidation common shares, in lieu of payment of an initial license fee.
 If ESSA develops products covered by the Licensed IP in the future, it will be required to pay certain development and regulatory milestone payments up to an aggregate of C\$2.4 million for the first drug product developed under the license and up to an aggregate of C\$510,000 for each subsequent product.
 ESSA must also pay the Licensors low single-digit royalties based on aggregate worldwide net sales of products covered by the Licensed IP and a percentage of sublicensing revenue in the low teens.
-ESSA is also required to reimburse costs incurred by the Licenser set to the prosecution and maintenance of patents embodying the Licensed IP.
 The License Agreement will expire on the later of 20 years after the date of the License Agreement or the expiry of the last issued patent included in the Licensed IP.